 - Find a local Doctor in your town

 - Heat cramps are intermittent, involuntary spasms of larger muscles that occur in an individual who is physically active in hot weather.

 - Heat cramps, heat exhaustion, and heat stroke are collectively known as heat-related illness.
-Heat cramps are the least serious of the three, but still can be very painful and alarming.
+Heat cramps are the least serious of the three, but still may be very painful and alarming.

 - Heat cramps usually affect the major muscles that are being stressed in a hot environment.

-- Individuals at risk for heat cramps include those who work or are active in a hot environment.
+- Individuals at risk for heat cramps include those who work, exercise, or are active in a hot environment.

 - Individuals with impaired temperature control mechanisms, such as infants, young children, and the elderly, are also at a greater risk of heat cramps.

 - Heat cramps are the earliest symptoms of a heat-related illness.

 - Symptoms of heat cramps include profuse sweating with involuntary spasms of the large muscles in the body.